Florida statewide teachers' strike of 1968: Fall 1967 spot-strikes

+By the time of the rally, both teachers and FEA leaders increasingly began to consider a strike.
+At the Tangerine Bowl, thousands of Florida teachers signed thousands of letters of resignation but withheld them, hoping that the threat of mass resignation would spur Governor Kirk into action.

+Following the rally, Governor Kirk appeared in a televised program titled "Education in Florida: Perspective for Tomorrow”.
+In this program, Kirk outlined a plan for a thirty-person citizen committee whose objective was to look at the needs for education and make reform suggestions that would be heard at the following legislature.
+This committee overwhelmingly consisted of Florida businessmen, and the committee’s plan to simply analyze the problem and make suggestions further angered teachers, who demanded immediate action.

 Spot strikes occurred throughout the state after the August rally.
 Even though public employee strikes are illegal in Florida, teachers in Pinellas and Broward counties struck in September.
 Schools in many districts closed, although no school districts were shuttered.
 Courts ordered the teachers back into the classroom, but hundreds of teachers still stayed out—some for several weeks.